We Just Got an AAC Device… Now What? (Part 2 of 3) - The First Thing Parents Should Learn About AAC

 You just show them how it works.

-Kids with complex communication needs hear people talk all day but are expected to use an AAC system to talk back.
-However, they rarely see adults show them how to use that AAC system.
+Kids with complex communication needs hear people talk all day, but they're expected to use an AAC system to talk back.
+While they hear adults speaking, they rarely see adults show them how to use the AAC system.

 That's like expecting a child to speak French fluently when no one has ever spoken French to them.